Alzaww/Data-Analysis-Project-Automobile-Dataset-Analysis/README.md

 - **Acceleration** exhibits a distribution reasonably compatible with normality
 - **Model year** is approximately uniformly distributed across the observed period, while retaining the expected discrete structure

-These analyses illustrate how distributional assumptions depend on the nature of each variable.
+These diagnostics illustrate how distributional assumptions depend on the nature of each variable.

 ---